jezzd1h/jezzd1h/README.md

-- jezzd1h
+- Jeremy Southern
-- I’m interested in coding in python and gaming and would like to get into cyber security
+- Very new to coding, learning C# at the moment

 <!---